 Are There Different Types of Urostomy Bags?

-Yes, urostomy bags are available in a variety of sizes, shapes, colors, and materials.
+Yes, urostomy pouches are available in a variety of sizes, shapes, colors, and materials.
 Urostomy pouching systems are either one-piece or two-piece systems.

 Plus, urostomy bags offer different kinds of valves or drain openings.
 These are typically located at or near the bottom of the pouch.